Topspin26/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 In this work there were used following files:

-* 'README.txt'
+* README.txt
-* 'features_info.txt': Shows information about the variables used on the feature vector.
+* features_info.txt: Shows information about the variables used on the feature vector.

 * 'features.txt': List of all features.
 * 'activity_labels.txt': Links the class labels with their activity name.